 Avar means ‘refuser’ in Quenya.
 The plural is ‘Avari’ and the adjective is

 The Avari are the Elves that never left Cuiviénen.
 For all we know, they are still there.
 They would be made up of mostly Telerin Elves.
 Writing about Avarin Elves in Middle-earth is wrong because there never was any Avari in Middle-earth.
 They never left Cuiviénen; remember?

-The Vala that favored them: Melkor got his dirty fingers on a few of them; it is rumored that some of their descendents became Orcs.
+The Vala that favored them: Melkor got his dirty fingers on a few of them; it is rumored that some of their descendants became Orcs.

 Other divisions/names of the Avari: The Refusers, The Unwilling

 Moriquendi means ‘Dark Elves’ in Quenya.
 Calaquendi means ‘Light Elves’ in Quenya.

 The Dark Elves do not have dark skin and white hair.
 They are not enemies of the Calaquendi.
 Dark Elves are simply Elves who haven’t seen the light of Yavanna’s trees.
 The Calaquendi saw the trees before Melkor destroyed them.
 That’s it.
 They are found in all of the races of Elves and appear no different from other Elves.
 The Moriquendi are not ‘Drow’, and there is no such thing as a ‘Drow’ in Middle-earth.
 After reading this, if you write about ‘Dark Elves that are the enemies of all of the light peoples in Arda’ without the RPG or fan fiction being a crossover between Tolkien’s work and the Forgotten Realms, my imaginary self will appear and beat you with a copy of The Silmarillion until it starts to sink in.